-oday we use carrots in a variety of ways – sliced or grated in salads, raw in juices, cooked in stocks, soups and stews; roasted, steamed, sautéed, or boiled as a side dish, baked in bread and cakes.
-Although carrots are great on their own, adding just a small amount of “good” fat to your carrots will increase the ability to absorb the antioxidant and carotenoids.
+Today we use carrots in a variety of ways – sliced or grated in salads, raw in juices, cooked in stocks, soups and stews; roasted, steamed, sautéed, or boiled as a side dish, baked in bread and cakes.
+Although carrots are great on their own, adding just a small amount of “good” fat to your carrots will increase the ability to absorb the antioxidants and carotenoids.
 As many people know carrots are an outstanding source of vitamin A, as they contain the antioxidant carotenoids beta-carotene.
-Carrots are too, an excellent source of fiber and vitamin K, and a good source of vitamins B6, C and E.
+Carrots are too, an excellent source of fibre and vitamin K, and a good source of vitamins B6, C and E.

 2 large shallots, peeled and chopped